WyattCast44/modelrockets.space/readme.md

 ![](logo.png)

-# ModelRockets.Space
+# Model Rockets Space

-A home for model rocket and space nerds 🚀👨‍🚀👩‍🚀
+[ModelRockets.Space](https://modelrockets.space) is a home for model rocket and space nerds 🚀👨‍🚀👩‍🚀.
+It has several features such as

+- Forum
+- Learning Center
+- Blog
+- User Profiles
+    - User Flight Log
+    - User Photo Galleries

+It is built with the [Laravel](https://laravel.com) framework.

 ## Installing Locally